On December 31st, 1960, CFTO, now known as CTV Toronto, made its debut on-air; providing Toronto viewers with a new source for television programming.

 Today, CTV Toronto continues to follow this long standing tradition, and supports dozens of local charities and community events.
 In the past year, we have supported The United Way, The MS Society of Canada, The Canadian Cancer Society, The World WildLife Fund, The Children's Wish Foundation, The Daily Bread Food Bank, The Bell Walk for Kids, The Caribana Festival and Parade, as well as our annual holiday event, The Toy Mountain Drive in association with the Salvation Army.

-Our flagship 6pm newscast, CTV News with Ken Shaw and Michelle Dubé is the number one local newscast in Canada in terms of audience, and was awarded the Radio and Television News Directors Association Award for best local newscast in 2005.
+Our flagship 6pm newscast, CTV News with Ken Shaw and Michelle Dubé is the number one local newscast in Canada in terms of audience, and won the national RTDNA award for best local newscast in 2019 as well as the Canadian Screen Award for best local newscast.

-When it comes to news gathering technology, nobody can touch us.
-From our helicopter, to our live satellite and microwave trucks, we have more facilities than any other station in the city.
+When it comes to news gathering, nobody can touch us.
+From our helicopter, to our live capabilities, we have more resources than any other station in the city.
 We bring you the latest news, live from multiple locations across the GTA every night.